alberto-santini/lrp-instances/prins/README.md

 | **Instances Available** | ✅ [instances/](instances/) |
 | **Format File Available** | ✅ [format.txt](format.txt) |

+## Notes

+These instance set is also known as "Prodhon" in the literature.

 ## Original paper citation

 These instances were first introduced in the following paper.